Uncovering the Benefits of Brown Rice Syrup

 Brown Rice Syrup is More Than a Sweetener – It Sticks Too!

 Brown rice syrup doesn’t just sweeten, it can also act as a binder, humectant, browning agent, flavor enhancer, and texture modifier.
+Its moisture-retaining properties make it ideal for soft-baked goods, while its binding ability enhances granola bars and cereals.
+Additionally, brown rice syrup caramelizes faster than sugar, which may require recipe adjustments to prevent over-browning.
 Products made with brown rice syrup often have improved:

 • Chewiness